eazow/knowledge-hierarchy/english/new-concept-english/4/Lesson_48_Planning_a_share_portfolio.md

-Well, if you go to five reputable stock brokers and ask them what you should do with your money, you're likely to get five different answers, -- even if you give all the relevant information about your age age, family, finances and what you want from your investments.
+Well, if you go to five reputable stock brokers and ask them what you should do with your money, you're likely to get five different answers, —even if you give all the relevant information about your age age, family, finances and what you want from your investments.

 Moral?
 There is no one 'right' way to structure a portfolio.

-However, there are undoubtedly some wrong ways, and you can be sure that none of our five advisers would have suggested sinking all (or perhaps any) of your money into Periwigs.
+However, there are undoubtedly some wrong ways, and you can be sure that none of our five advisers would have suggested sinking all (or perhaps any) of your money into Periwigs*.

 So what should you do?
-We'll assume that you have sorted out the basics -- like **mortgages**, pensions, insurance and access to sufficient cash reserves.
+We'll assume that you have sorted out the basics—like **mortgages**, pensions, insurance and access to sufficient cash reserves.

 You should then establish your own individual aims.